bajosoto/Cracking-the-coding-interview---C-solutions/Chapter 1 - Arrays and Strings/isUnique.md

 - Check char by char and see if next char is equal to last

 **Idea 2:** time: O(n)  space: O(1)
-- Use a bitfield to count each char
+- Use a bitfield to count each char's frequency

 *8:56*